Fundamental limitations on photoisomerization from thermodynamic resource theories

 Using a resource theory, one studies which systems $R$ can transform into systems $S$ under free operations ($R \mapsto S$); which cannot ($R \not\mapsto S$); how much of a resource $W$, such as work, is required to facilitate an otherwise impossible transformation ($R + W \mapsto S$ despite $R \not\mapsto S$); how many copies of $S$ can be extracted from $m$ copies of $R$; and what, generally, is possible and impossible.
 Results govern arbitrarily small systems and coherent quantum states.
 In thermodynamic resource theories, averaging in a large-system limit reproduces results consistent with expectations from statistical mechanics.
 Hence resource theories offer the potential for formulating sharp, general statements about complex, quantum systems.
 We harness this potential for molecules undergoing photoisomerization.

 This paper is organized as follows.
 First, we review the resource theory that models heat exchanges.
 We then model the molecule within the resource theory (Sec.~\ref{sec_Model}).
 We bound the photoisomerization yield in two steps (Sec.~\ref{sec_Isomerization_Bound}): First, we show that the electronic state's coherences relative to the energy eigenbasis cannot promote isomerization, if the environment is Markovian.
-This result enables us to bound the isomerization yield by focusing, second, on the density matrix's populations: We apply thermomajorization,

-a resource-theory result that generalizes the second law of thermodynamics.
-The yield is tightly constrained, we find, if the light source barely excites the molecule, such that mainly thermal fluctuations drive conformational changes, irrespective of kinetic factors.
-If the light source fully excites the molecule to one high-energy eigenstate, thermomajorization's upper bound on the yield can be saturated transiently when kinetic factors favor photoisomerization.
+This result enables us to bound the isomerization yield by focusing, second, on the density matrix's populations: We apply thermomajorization, a resource-theory result that generalizes the second law of thermodynamics.
+The yield is tightly constrained, we find, if the light source barely excites the molecule, as in some experiments.
+If the light source fully excites the molecule to one high-energy eigenstate, thermomajorization's upper bound on the yield can be saturated transiently.

 We next quantify the coherences, relative to the energy eigenbasis, that the electronic state gains during photoisomerization (Sec.~\ref{sec_Post_Isom_Coh}).
-The quantification is in terms of resource-theory monotones, functions that decrease monotonically under free operations and that quantify a system's thermodynamic value.
-Specifically, we characterize the postisomerization coherence with the Fisher information relative to the Hamiltonian.
 This coherence emerges after the molecule undergoes a dissipative Landau-Zener evolution, which we model within the resource theory.
+The model indicates that the molecule acts as a quantum clock~\cite{Pauli_33_Handbuch,Pauli_58_Encyclopedia,Feynman_86_Quantum,Margolus_86_Quantum,Aberg_14_Catalytic,Malabarba_15_Clock,Frenzel_16_Quasi,Woods_16_Autonomous,Erker_17_Autonomous,Woods_18_Quantum}.
+An application of this coherence appears in the appendices, where work is shown to be extractable from the coherence.
+Also, the work required to photoexcite the molecule to an arbitrary electronic state in a single shot is calculated in the appendices.
 The Discussion concludes with this program's significance and opportunities (Sec.~\ref{sec_Outlook}).

-The Methods (Sec.~\ref{section_Methods}) elaborate on technical results.
-First, we exhibit kinetic setups in which the photoisomerization yield saturates the resource-theory bound.
-Next, we model dissipative Landau-Zener transitions, which the molecule undergoes during photoisomerization, within the resource theory.
-This model may shed light on the relationship between energy and coherence in a transition prevalent across chemistry and condensed matter.
-We also study work extraction and injection.
-Work can be extracted from post-photoisomerization coherence, we show, if molecules interact.
-Using information theory for small scales, we calculate the minimal work required to photoexcite the isomer to a given state.